NickTomlin/playwright-ct-rollup-issue/README.md

 - Compilation works with "normal" vite and even programmatic usage of vite via `vanilla-build.js` and `vanilla-build.mjs`
 - It seems to be due to how [Playwright configures and uses vite](https://github.com/microsoft/playwright/blob/c921c38737cbd630b330d5e22adbab712b12afe1/packages/playwright-ct-core/src/vitePlugin.ts#L185-L188)
-    - My bet is something about the plugin configuration is strange here
+    - My bet is something about the plugin configuration is strange here.
+If I comment out the playwright plugin I do not see this error
+    - OR it's a module system interop around how playwright is launching?
-- Hacking / patching the getAutocompletion package can work around the RollupError, but that runs into runtime issues where the module is resolved incorrectly
+- Hacking / patching the `getAutocompletion` file (and all other files) can work around the `RollupError`, but that runs into runtime issues where the module is resolved incorrectly

 ### Playwright's vite config